bruno-ruotolo/instagram/README.md

 # instagram
-Project where the layout of the Globo.com website was redone using CSS and HTML
+Project where the desktop layout of the Instagram.com website was redone using CSS and HTML

 <img src="/assets/instagram.gif" />